Glossary of Concordium Terms#

 A list presented to a wallet by a dApp or service whose items are either attributes to reveal, or properties of attributes to prove.

-Tally (noun) is the number of votes obtained by every candidate computed by summing all weighted votes for every candidate.
-Also, tally (verb) is the process of calculating the number of votes.
+The number of votes obtained by every candidate computed by adding up all the weighted votes for every candidate.

 The process of decrypting the encrypted tally to the decrypted tally.
 The guardians from the key ceremony who are available attend this ceremony.
 There must be at least enough guardians to meet the quorum.
 Each guardian will decrypt their decryption shares and their share for each missing guardian.
 These shares will then be combined to create the decrypted spoiled ballots and decrypted tally.